Who Is Uketsu?

 Connective Tissue

-The double vestibule’s meaning shifts decisively here.
+The double vestibule's meaning shifts decisively here.
 In Chapter One, it read as a mechanism to keep the imprisoned child inside.
-In Chapter Two, it is reframed as a quarantine mechanism to keep the imprisoned child away from the innocent infant.
+In Chapter Two, it becomes a quarantine to keep that child away from the innocent infant.
 The architecture has not changed.
 The interpretation has.
-This is the novel’s mirror of its own structural project: the same floor plan means something different on the second pass.

 Chapter Three: Drawn from Memory